-D & H Field 2 (Sept 9, 2013)
+D & H Field 2 (Sept 16, 2013)

 The above pictures are of field DHC2 (field 2), the last of the JV crops to be planted this season, which was planted on Friday the 26th of July.
 This field received a glyphosate burn down application hours before planting.
 The field is cleaning up nicely from the burn down.
-Corn varies in size, from 18 to 48 inches tall on the east side (left picture) of the field and 36 - 48 inches on the west side (right picture) of the field.
+Corn varies in size, from 24 inches to 6 feet inches tall on the east side (left picture) of the field and 4 - 6 feet on the west side (right picture) of the field.
 This difference in height in a certain area is mainly due to water logging at certain points of the field especially after constant heavy rains like last week.
 The difference in height between the east side and the west side is fertilizer.
 The west 30 acres got an additional 2.5 gallons liquid fertilizer at planting.
 With some extra nitrogen we believe this field will still do well.
 The corn is looking greener this week than last week, a step in the right direction.
-An application of 46-0-0 was applied on Saturday and going forward we will be applying three different levels of nitrogen to the field, and will report on this as the season goes forward.
+An application of 46-0-0 was applied on Saturday.
+We had hoped to do a little more experimenting with differing N rates, but the field is starting to tassel, which means no more N. This field has really suffered from excessive water!
+I will be very happy if we get our expenses back from this field.
 The late planting means that this crop will probably be harvested around December 1st, but our view was very much "better late than never".
 With the rain having continued this week it has been a bit of a problem applying urea (46-0-0).
-Since N moves very easily we prefer to have a few days of no heavy rains after applying urea.
-We hope we can get back on schedule with the different rates.
-Foliar applications of N are being applied when we can't do the dry N application.
-It has been so very wet on this field for so long already that I'm getting a little concerned.
-If the rains continue we will need to be prepared to be satisfied with a less than great yield off this field.
+Foliar applications of N have been applied via air.
 Again drainage is so very important.
 This is an important lesson for the Cayo 1 property, which is predominantly composed of rich, dark soil.
-Designing and implementing an extensive drainage network will be critical for protecting crops in years of above average rainfall.
+Designing and implementing an extensive drainage network will be critical for protecting crops in years like 2013 where we have had significantly above average rainfall.